If you’ve been browsing YouTube at all over the past few years, you may have noticed the emerging craze for ‘ASMR’ videos.

 10. What is frisson?

-Some may believe that ASMR is linked to the tingles and chills you might feel when listening to your favorite music.
+Some may believe that ASMR is linked to the tingles and chills you might feel when listening to your favourite music.
 However, it is a rather different phenomenon.
 This phenomenon is called frisson, and while it shares some characteristics and cross-over, they are wholly separate experiences.

 11. ASMR’s taking to the big screen!